Worms and dirt for dessert? Trust me. Kids will love this Oreo dirt dessert and you will too!

 This classic dessert is easy to make starting with Oreo cookies, cream cheese, pudding and Cool Whip.
 Typically you mix and then layer the ingredients in a trifle bowl.
 Gummy worms are added to the top layer to give the illusion of edible “dirt.”

-Watch step by step how to make and layer this dessert:
+Watch this video to see step-by-step how to make this layered dessert:

 Share with friends!
 So you don’t eat it all yourself… 😉